If you've been blindsided by the death of your loved one, you have my heartfelt condolences.

 WHAT IS A CALIFORNIA WRONGFUL DEATH ACCIDENT?

-Generally in California, a wrongful death is where someone was negligent or reckless, which is a substantial factor in the death of another person.
+In California, a wrongful death is where someone was negligent or reckless, which is a substantial factor in the death of another person.

 California law says wrongful death is one “caused by the wrongful act or neglect of another.”
 A wrongful death case can be made via a claim filed with an insurance company, and/or through a lawsuit filed with the court.